top of page

 The approach is done in three phases: the start, the continuation, and the transition.
 I will go over the continuation and transition phases.
 To be consistent, an athlete must understand how to approach the pit properly or all their hard work will be for nothing.

 This phase of the approach is all about CONTINUING the momentum an athlete creates when doing a proper start (refer to the start page for more info).
 The phase itself is simply a fancy word for "sprinting."
 Unfortunately for many high school athletes, the understanding of HOW to run has never been taught to them.
 They don't understand the proper limb motions and mechanics to create the most force/speed while running.
 To assist with this (which will ultimately help them as long/triple jumpers as well) is the wicket drill.
 I included a video of an athlete of mine working with the wickets, and have included a phenomenal article below for additional support.

 The Transition Phase

-For triple jumpers this means continuing their sprinting mechanics and not driving their knee to ninety degrees.
-If you drive you knee too aggressively you'll get too high and most likely ruin the momentum of your jump.
+For triple jumpers, this means continuing their sprinting mechanics and not driving their knee like a long jumper at takeoff.
+If the knee is driven too aggressively athletes tend to get too high which can lead to an injury and/or a complete loss of momentum.